Wolfy76700/Wolfy76700.github.io/rules.md

 *Associated Discord Role: ThemFightinHerds*

-- The tournament is played in a Best of 3 format
+- The tournament is played in a **First to 2** format
-- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
 - All characters are allowed.
 DLC characters are banned for 8 days (CET) after their release
 - You can switch characters if you lost the previous game, however the winner cannot switch characters

+### Vampire Savior

+*Associated Discord Role: Fightcade*

+- The tournament is played in a **First to 2** format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
+- All characters are allowed
+- You can switch characters if you lost the previous game, however the winner cannot switch characters
+- Please do not spectate the stream matches directly on Fightcade as this may cause techinical issues

 ## Addendum